Frequently Asked Questions

 Yes!
 Interviews are a crucial aspect of the selection process for entry into health science courses.
 In some universities, interviews are weighted at more than 50% of the total selection criteria.
 Most people focus on their ATAR scores, study for the UCAT but do not prepare for the interview.
 Hence we find students who have perfect ATAR (99.95) and perfect UCAT (99%), are not being offered a place medicine.
 Such people go to the interview thinking its just a 'chat'.
 Chat may be, but its the most important chat that will change the course of your life!

-There are many reasons some people do not train for interviews.
+There are many reasons some people do not train with MedEntry professionals for interviews.
 These include:

 - being sucked in by the uni propaganda that you can't prepare (which is hypocritical since they train their graduates for job interviews)